The Bet Lost. I Still Made Money.

 Decimal Odds 8.33

 At 12¢, I was getting nearly 8:1 odds that Arizona would win the whole thing.
-That's not insane—they were a real tournament team.
-The upside was huge: if Arizona won, I'd be up about $600+.
-The downside was capped at my $118 stake.
+Not insane — they were a real tournament team.
+If Arizona won, the payout would have been massive.
+The downside was capped at my ~$100 stake.
+Standard long-shot tournament play.

 This is where prediction markets show their teeth compared to traditional sportsbooks.